Preetikkulkarni/vmwaresolutions/services/caveonix_considerations.md

 {{site.data.keyword.attribute-definition-list}}

-# Caveonix RiskForesight overview
+# Caveonix Cloud overview
 {: #caveonix_considerations}

-The Caveonix RiskForesight™ service can help to manage cyberrisk and compliance risk with proactive monitoring and automated defense controls to protect against threats and to meet industry or government regulations.
+The Caveonix Cloud™ service can help to manage cyberrisk and compliance risk with proactive monitoring and automated defense controls to protect against threats and to meet industry or government regulations.
 {: shortdesc}

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).